-The Saturation Engine began in late summer 2001 as a collaborative concept between the 47 art collective and Paul Miller (DJ Spooky) and members of our art group at the time, 47, specifically myself and Abe Burmeister.
+The Saturation Engine began in late summer 2001 as a collaborative concept between the 47 art collective and Paul Miller (DJ Spooky).

-The original idea to create an animated digital graffiti started with talks between the three of us in between our cities of San Francisco and NYC, and in person at Burning Man.
-We parted ways around Labor Day, then a week later, the events of 9/11 suddenly transformed the direction of the project.
+The original idea centered on animated digital graffiti, from talks in San Francisco and NYC, then Burning Man.
+A week later, 9/11 transformed the direction of the project.

 The second version was a final recorded version, titled 911:A State of Emergence.
 It was shown at the Chicago Museum of Contemporary Art, South by Southwest (SXSW), and Duke University.
-It was also selected for the Tenth Annual New York Digital Salon in 2003 at the World Financial Center in NYC, but censored and excluded from the exhibition, due to political pressure.
+The project was also selected for the Tenth Annual New York Digital Salon in 2003 at the World Financial Center in NYC, but censored and excluded from the exhibition, due to political pressure.

-Created by Seth Indigo Carnes, Abe Burmeister and Paul Miller (DJ Spooky)
+Created by: [sic], Billy Blaze and Paul Miller (DJ Spooky)